Lentil

 Health Benefits

-- Excellent plant-based protein source with all essential amino acids when combined with grains
+- Excellent plant-based protein source for vegetarians and vegans, providing all nine essential amino acids when combined with grains

-- Rich in polyphenols and antioxidants that combat inflammation and oxidative stress
+- Rich in polyphenols and antioxidants including quercetin, kaempferol, and catechin that reduce oxidative stress and inflammation

 Buying Guide